mhydock/Ship-It/README.md

 During this phase, the *Project Manager* turns feature guidelines into *Tasks* for the *Developers* and *Designers*. *Tasks* have their own cards, with decks for *Developers* and *Designers*, and include a difficulty, measured in number of rounds to complete.

 > #### Skill Aptitude (or lack thereof)
 > Each task has an associated skill requirement in order to complete.
 If the employee assigned the task does not have that required skill, then the difficulty of the task increases by one level (easy -> medium).
-If the skill required by the task happens to be the employee's specialty, on the other hand, then the difficulty of the task is reduced by one level (medium -> hard).
+If the skill required by the task happens to be the employee's specialty, on the other hand, then the difficulty of the task is reduced by one level (medium -> easy).

 Each round, a member of the *Development Team* may select one of their tasks and work on it.
 Some tasks rely on work done by another team member, and may demand that that other task reach a certain percentage of "done" before work may begin on it.